Manaslu Circuit Trek - 12 Days

 • Mobile Network: Available

-Samagaun (3,520m) is the largest village on the Manaslu Circuit Trek where there exists a Tibetan Buddhist culture.
-Situated in a broad valley beneath Mount Manaslu, it serves as a hub with a monastery, school buildings, check post and health post.
-The economy of Samagaun focuses largely on agriculture, livestock herding and also tourism.
-There are some fine examples of mani walls – slabs carved with Tibetan Buddhist scripts – chortens (Buddhist shrines) and prayer flags in Samagaon, as well as sky-reaching landscapes nearby.
+Samagaun (3,520m) is the largest village on the Manaslu Circuit Trek, where there exists a Tibetan Buddhist culture.
+Situated in a broad valley beneath Mount Manaslu, it serves as a hub with a monastery, school buildings, a check post, and a health post.
+The economy of Samagaun focuses largely on agriculture, livestock herding, and tourism.

 Max.
 Altitude: 3,520mMeals: Breakfast- Lunch- DinnerAccommodation: Teahouses